 Competition policy

-The CAR’s membership in CEMAC includes a set of common trade rules, which have the potential to raise trade standards if more effectively implemented.
+The CAR’s membership in CEMAC includes a set of common trade rules, which could raise trade standards if implemented more effectively.

 Liberalization of foreign trade

 Reliable, up-to-date information on the banking sector in the CAR is scarce in the public domain.
-According to World Bank data, the bank capital-to-assets ratio remained relatively stable at around 14% in 2021 compared to 2020.
-The percentage of non-performing loans has shown a positive trend, declining from over 30% in 2015 to 16.1% in 2019, and further dropping to 13.9% in 2021, approaching pre-2013 levels.
+According to World Bank data, the banking sector’s capital-to-assets ratio remained relatively stable at around 14% in 2022, similar to 2020 and 2021.
+The percentage of non-performing loans has shown a positive trend, declining from more than 30% in 2015 to 16.1% in 2019 and stabilizing at 13.9% in 2021 and 14.5% in 2022.

-In early 2022, the Touadéra government introduced a bill that was unanimously adopted in parliament, making bitcoin a legal tender in the CAR.
-This move was surprising, considering the relatively low internet access rate, just above 10%, and questions persist about its compatibility with CEMAC requirements.
-President Touadéra has since developed ambitious plans to establish a national blockchain-based currency called the Sango, although public listing of the coin has been postponed.
-Nonetheless, the government continues to pursue its goal of creating favorable conditions for blockchain-related financial services.
+In early 2022, the Touadéra government introduced a bill that was unanimously adopted in parliament, making Bitcoin legal tender in the CAR.
+This move was surprising, given the country’s relatively low internet access rate – just above 11% – and ongoing questions about the provision’s compatibility with CEMAC requirements.
+President Touadéra has since developed ambitious plans to establish a national blockchain-based currency called Sango, although public listing of the coin has been postponed several times.
+Nonetheless, the government continues to pursue its goal of creating favorable conditions for blockchain-related financial services such as the tokenization of natural resources.

 Banking system